wp-plugins/jonradio-display-kitchen-sink/readme.txt

 * Clean up php to meet WordPress coding standards

 == Upgrade Notice ==

+= 3.1 =
+Rewrite to correctly support Second and subsequent sites in a WordPress Network.

 = 3.0 =
 Rewrite to support WordPress Version 3.9; old plugin versions no longer work.